 The brown recluse's venom destroys red blood cells and causes local tissue damage around the bite site, making it the most dangerous spider found in Canada.

-Brown recluse spiders are brown, often with a violin-shaped pattern on it's back, and measure about 8-15 mm in body size with legs from 2-3 cm.
-They like dark and uninhabited places and are active at night.
-Most bites happen when the spider is unintentionally disturbed, such as when you or your pet roll over onto them in your sleep.
+Brown recluse spiders are brown, often with a violin-shaped pattern on their back, and measure about 8-15 mm in body size with legs from 2-3 cm.
+You'll find them mostly in dark and uninhabited places where they are predominately active at night.

 Black Widow Spiders

 Another spider species that are not naturally native to Canada, the black widow, often makes its way here in fruit shipments, like grapes.
 Unfortunately, some species of black widows have established themselves in parts of BC and Southern Ontario, so they are more common than we'd like them to be.

 Though black widows are thought to be deadly, they aren't quite as dangerous as most people think.
 A bite from a black widow is very unpleasant but rarely deadly.

 Though we all have an image of a black widow spider in our heads - a sleek black body with bright red triangles on its underbelly - you may not know that this aesthetic is strictly for females.
 Males tend to be smaller and have more muted colours, like grey or brown and can feature white stripes instead of the signature red markings.

 This spider is the only native Canadian species of spider that is truly dangerous to dogs and humans.
 They are named for their hunting methods.
 Unlike most spiders that set up webs to trap their prey, wolf spiders hunt down their prey directly by charging them.
 Yikes!

 While the wolf can be a more aggressive species, they typically leave larger mammals, like your dog, alone unless your curious pooch encroaches on their territory.
 The venom typically produces mild swelling, redness, and discomfort at the bite site.